GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **gmt subplot set** *row,col* [ **-A**\ *fixedlabel*] [ **-C**\ *side*\ /*clearance*\ [**u**\ ] ] [ |SYN_OPT-V| ]

-Before you start plotting you must first select the active subplot.
+Before you start plotting you must first select the active subplot panel.
 Note: Any **-J** option passed when plotting subplots must not give the width or scale since the dimensions of the map is completely determined by the subplot size and your region.
 Specifying map width will result in an error.
 For Cartesian plots: If you want the scale